sidharthmirch/crypto-color/README.md

-# crypto-color

-Returns an rgb color string for given crypto names.

-Created to replace `crypto-color-extractor` as it has outdated dependancies and is no longer maintained.
+Created to replace [`crypto-color-extractor`](https://www.npmjs.com/package/crypto-color-extractor) as it has outdated dependancies and is no longer maintained.
 Uses [cryptocurrencies](https://www.npmjs.com/package/cryptocurrencies) as a reference point for currency tickers.

 Install